Why real estate is the best form of investment

 *United Nations, 2014.

 This means that an investment in real estate usually has comparatively high returns, despite being low in risk and volatility.
 The stock market can be unpredictable and unreliable, with outside factors frequently out of your control.
 When you own property, your investment is under your control as a tangible asset.
 Moreover, your risk of loss minimizes over time: the longer you own your home, the more profitable the investment.
+This is true especially in Germany, as the law states that if a property is owned longer than 10 years, then capital gains tax (that is, tax that is owed on any income, which includes returns on sold property) will not apply.
 As the housing market improves, your home also increases in value.
 While the housing market has been uncertain in the past, those who did manage to keep hold of their investments have seen prices return to normal.
 With appreciation back on track, real estate investors in the top performing markets are now enjoying large profits.

 Overall, a sound investment

 That being said, property investment continually receives positive returns globally, compared to more risky investment classes such as stocks.
-A comparison with other asset classes that have a similar risk profile--such as gold, cash, and bonds--suggests that real estate typically yields more returns, measuring 8.9% over the past 5 years.* As a relatively simple investment product, real estate can provide a significant cashflow.
+A comparison with other asset classes that have a similar risk profile--such as gold, cash, and bonds--suggests that real estate typically yields more returns.
+As a relatively simple investment product, real estate can provide a significant cashflow.
 If invested in correctly and carefully, purchasing a rented apartment will generate an excess income that can be reinvested elsewhere, or used to cover living expenses.
 An investment in real estate can also diversify your portfolio.
 If you have ever spoken with a financial advisor, then you have probably heard about the importance of diversification in order to spread out risk and reduce loss.
 Real estate will always be a safe tangible asset to alleviate more risky investments.

 Stable residential real estate market in Germany